-Set Up Connectivity with a Thales nShield Connect HSM
+Set Up Connectivity with an nCipher

 Before the HSM and firewalls connect, the HSM authenticates the firewalls based on their IP addresses.
 Therefore, you must configure the firewalls to use static IP addresses—not dynamic addresses assigned through DHCP.
 (Operations on the HSM stop working if a firewall IP address changes during runtime).

 HSM configurations are not synchronized between high availability (HA) firewall peers.
 Consequently, you must configure the HSM separately on each peer.
 In active/passive HA configurations, you must manually perform one failover to individually configure and authenticate each HA peer to the HSM.
 After this initial manual failover, user interaction is not required for failover to function properly.

 - Define connection settings for each nShield Connect HSM.

 - Log in to the firewall web interface and select.DeviceSetupHSM

 - Edit the Hardware Security Module Provider settings and set theProvider ConfiguredtonShield Connect.

 - Addeach HSM server as follows.
 An HA HSM configuration requires two servers.

 - Enter aModule Namefor the HSM server.
 This can be any ASCII string of up to 31 characters.

 - Enter an IPv4 address for the HSMServer Address.